Diving among sea lions in the Sea of Cortez – Mexico

 Villa Carey is located just outside the center of La Paz, in a quiet spot overlooking the bay and mountains.
 You’re far enough from the city to unwind, but close enough to be on the beach or promenade in minutes.
 The small-scale accommodation is surrounded by tropical plants and shaded seating areas.
 At the center is a pool with adjacent Jacuzzi – a popular spot to cool off or relax under the stars at night.

+Rooms are simple but comfortable, with air conditioning, free Wi-Fi, a desk with European and American outlets, and a private bathroom.
+Some have sea views or access to a balcony or terrace.
 Have breakfast outside on the terrace or in the common room, with a simple fresh breakfast.
 Although there is no restaurant, informal dinners or barbecues are regularly organized – often spontaneous and fun with other guests.

 Buceo Carey